ipfs/specs/merkledag/ipld.md

 {
   "title": "As We May Think",
   "author": {
-    "mlink": "QmAAA...AAA" // links to the node above.
+    "link": "QmAAA...AAA" // links to the node above.
   }
 }
 ```